Koss86/mwcbackup/README.md

 #### Alias

+If you're in the same directory as the script, you can simply type `./mwcbackup.sh` in your terminal to run it.

+But an easier way is to move mwcbackup.sh somewhere thats in your $PATH.

 I recommend setting up an alias in your .bashrc file, normally located at `~/.bashrc`.

 Copy and paste the snippet below into your .bashrc.